diku-dk/futhark-ppopp19/README.md

 **IMPORTANT: IF YOU CLONE THIS REPOSITORY, USE `--recursive`, OR INITIALISE GIT SUBMODULES MANUALLY AFTERWARDS.**

-# Experimental infrastructure for PPOPP'19 paper
+# Experimental infrastructure for the PPOPP'19 paper *Incremental Flattening for Nested Data Parallelism*

 ## Docker image